 For example, the traditional approach to workforce planning is to use an engineered labor standards system.
 ELS-based systems are programmed to calculate expected work completion times for a given task or group of tasks.
 They use pre-defined models of the process, a limited number of variables, and pre-determined or recorded average time values.
 ELS usually requires a significant upfront investment of time and money in engineering and measurement (and maintenance).

 In contrast, a machine learning solution uses algorithms to analyze warehouse data and develop a predictive model for workforce planning.
-The data can come from a number of sources, including work execution systems, mobile devices, and automation systems (or WCS).
+The data can come from a number of sources, including warehouse optimization systems, mobile devices, and automation systems (or WCS).

 One drawback of an engineered approach is that the formulas and measures need to be updated when the operating environment changes.
 Likewise, the models don’t account for all of the indirect variables that may affect results – for example, how congestion due to volume increases may impact efficiency.
 Finally, the more complex the engineered model, the longer it takes to process the data and provide an output.
 Machine learning addresses each of these issues.